-Prior research has shown that social networks structures are predictors of incidental exposure, and they also related to news involvement (Barnidge & Xenos, 2021).
+Prior research has shown that social networks structures are predictors of incidental exposure, and they are also related to news involvement (Barnidge & Xenos, 2021).
 Therefore, it is important to include indicators of social network structures as covariates in the analysis, and we included four such variables.
 First, network size was measured by asking respondents how many people or accounts they are “friends with,” “follow,” or “subscribe to” on six social media platforms (1 = None and 7 = 2,001 or more).
 Respondents’ answers to these items were averaged to create a scale (Cronbach’s alpha = .91), which was then unobtrusively logged to correct for skew (Min. = 0 and Max. = 1.9).
 The final variable has a mean of 0.7 (SD = 0.5).
 Second, a structural measure of network diversity was borrowed directly from prior literature (Hampton et al., 2011).
-The measure uses a standardized list of 22 occupations and asks respondents whether they are connected someone on social media who belongs to each (1 = Yes and 0 = No).
+The measure uses a standardized list of 22 occupations and asks respondents whether they are connected to someone on social media who belongs to each (1 = Yes and 0 = No).
 An averaged scale was created from these items (Cronbach’s alpha = .92), which has mean of 0.3 (SD = 0.3).
 Third, group activity on social media was measured with an 8-item scale, where questions asked respondents whether they had discussed news or related topics during the past month in various types of groups.
 These items were summed for each respondent, and the resulting index was then unobtrusively logged to normalize the distribution.
 The final variable has a mean of 0.5 (SD = 0.6).

 Controls